ydydsnyd/mono/packages/replicache/doc/docs/byob/poke.md

 slug: /byob/poke
 ---

-Many realtime systems use WebSockets to push live updates to clients.
-This has performance benefits, but comes at a steep operational cost.
-WebSocket-based services are more complex to scale because they have to keep state in memory for each connected client.
+By default, Replicache pulls new changes periodically.
+The frequency is controlled by the [`pullInterval`](/api/interfaces/ReplicacheOptions#pullInterval) parameter which defaults to 60 seconds.

+To get more responsive updates, you could reduce the pull interval, but that gets expensive quick.
+Most Replicache applications instead have the server send a special message called a _poke_ to the app, telling it when it should pull again.

-Replicache instead uses WebSockets only to hint the client that it should pull again.
-No data is sent over the socket.
-This enables developers to build their realtime web applications in the standard stateless request/response style.
+A Replicache poke caries no data – it's only a hint telling the client to pull soon.
+This enables developers to build their realtime apps in the standard stateless request/response style.
 You can even build Replicache-enabled apps serverlessly (as we are here with Next.js)!
-We have found that we can get most of the performance back with HTTP/2, anyway.

-We refer to this WebSocket hint as a _poke_, to go along with _push_ and _pull_.
-You can use any hosted WebSocket service to send pokes, such as [socket.io](https://socket.io) or [Pusher](https://pusher.com/), and it's trivial to setup.
+Because pokes are simple, you can implement them many ways.
+Any hosted WebSocket service like [Pusher](https://pusher.com/) or [PubNub](https://www.pubnub.com/) works.
+You can also implement your own WebSocket server or use server-sent events.
+And some databases come with features that can be used for pokes.
+For several different examples to implementing pokes, see [Todo, Three Ways](/examples/todo).

 For this sample, we'll use Pusher.
-Get thee to [pusher.com](https://pusher.com) and setup a free "Channels" project with client type "React" and server type "Node.js".
+Go to [pusher.com](https://pusher.com) and setup a free "Channels" project with client type "React" and server type "Node.js".

 Store the settings from the project in the following environment variables: